santosr2/luma/bindings/python/PYPI.md

 # Publishing Luma to PyPI

-Complete guide for publishing luma-template to the Python Package Index.
+Complete guide for publishing luma-py to the Python Package Index.

 ## Prerequisites